A proposal is a written offer to solve a technical problem

 to the technical problem may be devised.
 But it is also

-means for an effective presentation of the proposal.
+for an effective presentation of the proposal.
+For instance,

-For instance, these documents may reveal what aspects
+these documents may reveal what aspects of the problem

-of the problem the customer believes to be most important,
+the customer believes to be most important, most difficult

-most difficult to solve, and most urgently in need of
+to solve, and most urgently in need of solution.
+Even

-solution.
-Even though the engineer may know that there
+though the engineer may know that there are problem areas

-are problem areas more critical or difficult than those
+more critical or difficult than those the customer stresses,

-the customer stresses, he will not be wise if he ignores
+he will not be wise if he ignores the customer’s convictions

-in deciding what to stress and develop fully in the
+can help in deciding what to stress and develop fully

 Background